Houston and Southeast Texas

 With 2,000 acres of forest, the Huntsville State Park features 27 miles of hiking trails.
 Along with hiking, visitors can rent a canoe, kayak or paddle boat for Lake Raven.

-Keep an eye to the sky for a bald eagle, a pileated woodpecker or any of more than 250 birds seen in the park.
-Scan the underbrush along the water’s edge and spot a beaver, an otter or even an American alligator—all residents of the park.
+Keep an eye on the sky for a bald eagle, a pileated woodpecker or any of more than 250 birds seen in the park.
+Scan the underbrush along the water’s edge and spot a beaver, an otter or even an American alligator—all park residents.

 The CCC in Huntsville State Park

-Another project of FDR’s Civilian Conservation Corps, Company 1823 consisted of 200 African American WWI veterans.
-Work began in 1937 and they constructed an earthen dam along with the CCC Lodge.
+Another project of FDR’s Civilian Conservation Corps, Company 1823, consisted of 200 African American WWI veterans.
+Work began in 1937, and they constructed an earthen dam and the CCC Lodge.
 The CCC also constructed culverts for drainage and the stone curbing that makes CCC parks distinctive.

-During a flood in 1940, the dam failed and so it had to be replaced.
+The dam failed during a flood in 1940, and it had to be replaced.
 This, along with WWII, prevented Huntsville State Park from opening until 1956.

 Hiking in Huntsville State Park

-The trails in Huntsville State Park are wide and well maintained.
-Most trails are bike-friendly as well.
+The trails in Huntsville State Park are wide and well-maintained.
+Most are bike-friendly as well.
 Find challenging trails, like the 8.5-mile round trip Triple C Trail.
-Or stroll the Loblolly Trail, easy enough for a toddler at .2-miles.
+Or stroll the Loblolly Trail, which is easy enough for a toddler at .2 miles.

-Access the LSHT from Huntsville State Park.
-Huntsville State Park is a popular camping spot for through hikers on a multi-day long distance hike.
+You can access the LSHT from Huntsville State Park, a popular camping spot for multi-day long-distance hikers.

 Camping in Huntsville State Park